tilde-nlp/neasqc_wp6_qnlp/neasqc_wp61/doc/README.md

 ????

-### Step 6 - Using classifier.
+### Step 6 - Using classifier or predicting sentence similarity.

 #### Classical NLP

-To perform this step run the script *6_ClassifyWithNNModel.sh* passing the following parameters:
+For classification run the script *6_ClassifyWithNNModel.sh* passing the following parameters:

 - -i \<input file\> 	   Json data file for classifier testing (with embeddings acquired using script 4_GetEmbeddings.sh) or tsv file (if not using pre-trained embeddings, acquired using script 3_SplitTrainTestDev.sh)
 - -o \<output file\>     Result file with predicted classes